kitswas/git-for-all/Chapters/chapter1.md

 This will create a hidden folder named `.git` in the folder.
 This is the repository and it contains _almost_ everything git needs to know.

+> Great!
+What now?

+Have you ever played video games?
+Remember the save button?

+Make whatever changes you want to the files in the folder.
+When you are done ~~playing~~, press the save (`commit`) button.

+> ???!
+That's...

+That's it.
+A couple of points:

+1. You need to preview (`stage`) the changes before you can commit them.
+2. You need to provide a name (`message`) for the save.